knu2xs/packer-vagrant-arcgis/README.md

 ##Packer Build

 From here, things get a little easier.
 Still, this step is a little time consuming.
+On my 2012 MacBook Pro, it took just under 33 minutes, so get comfortable.
 In terminal, navigate to where ever you saved this repo.
 In my case, I saved it in a directory named `dev` in my home directory.
 ```
 $ cd ~/dev/packer-vagrant-arcgis
 ```